![]() |

 By not letting him

-has trouble with wetting in his bed through the night, you
+wetting in his bed through the night, you may

-may want to offer him water 2-3 hours before bedtime and no
+want to offer him water 2-3 hours before bedtime

 This would give the